onap/archived-cps-cps-temporal/docs/content/deployment.rst

 Deployment
 ==========

+Refer to :ref:`CPS-Deployment<onap-cps:deployment>`
-Refer to `CPS Deployment <https://docs.onap.org/projects/onap-cps/en/latest/deployment.html>`_ page for documentation related to CPS Temporal and all CPS components deployment.
+page for deployment documentation related to CPS Temporal and all CPS components.

 Once CPS Temporal is successfully deployed and running 2 pods are started, one for running the service and another one for running the database instance: